Savage Avengers: Volume 2

 As Set starts to go on a rampage, Conan's group confronts Thulsa Doom for what he did to Conan.
 Deathlok shows up to help them fight Set and Thulsa to save the timestream.
 He starts by using his gamma battery to have Weapon H assume a Leader/Red Hulk/Harpy-like appearance.
 After saving Dagger, Agent Anti-Venom assumes a Symbiote Dragon-like form.
 Black Knight obtains the ceremonial blade as he becomes Bloodwraith while Dagger uses her light abilities to heal and revive Conan.
 As Thulsa outmatches Deathlok, Conan fights Thulsa as Elektra tells Black Knight that he is nobody's weapon.
-Deathlok provides the distraction that Conan needed to slay Thulsa.
+Deathlok provides the distraction that Conan needed to kill Thulsa.
 With Thulsa dead, all that was left was to deal with Set.
 Conan states that only the blood of twice-returned men can open the portal to send Set back where he belongs.
 Conan does that while Deathlok brings Anti-Venom, Black Knight, Cloak and Dagger, and Elektra back to their own time.
 No matter what legacy Conan left behind, he would know that he was an Avenger and his legacy would live forever.
 Once everyone is back in the present, Weapon H states that he cannot change back to his human form while Agent Anti-Venom, Black Knight, and Dagger find that there's something wrong with this place.
 They discover that they are actually in year 2099 and are confronted by Jake Gallows who wants to know who they are.